-S.18 Processing of Personal Data after A data user whose registration has been revoked under this section and who continues to revocation of registration process personal data thereafter commits an offense and shall, on conviction, be liable to a fine not exceeding five hundred thousand ringgit or to imprisonment for a term not exceeding three years or to both S.19 Where the certificate of registration is A person who fails to surrender the revoked certification commits an offense and shall, revoked and certification is not on conviction, be liable to a fine not exceeding MYR200,000 or to imprisonment for a surrendered to the Commission term not exceeding two (2) years or to both.
-Non-compliance with code of practice A data user who fails to comply with any provision of the code of practice that is S.29 applicable to the data user commits an offense and shall, on conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one
+Personal Data Protection Act 2010 S.6 General Principle A data user who breaches these Principles commits an offense and shall, on conviction, S.7 Notice and Choice Principle be liable to a fine not exceeding MYR300,000 or to imprisonment for a term not exceeding two (2) years or to both.
+S.8 Disclosure Principle S.9 Security Principle S.10 Retention Principle S.11 Data Integrity Principle S.12 Access Principle S.16 Failure to obtain Certificate of Registration A person who belongs to the class of data users as specified in the order made under subsection 14(1) and who processes personal data without a certificate of registration issued in pursuance of paragraph 16(1)(a) commits an offense and shall, on conviction, be liable to a fine not exceeding MYR500,000 or to imprisonment for a term not exceeding three (3) years or to both.
+S.18 Processing of Personal Data after revocation of registration A data user whose registration has been revoked under this section and who continues to process personal data thereafter commits an offense and shall, on conviction, be liable to a fine not exceeding MYR500,000 or to imprisonment for a term not exceeding three (3) years or to both S.19 Where the certificate of registration is revoked and certification is not surrendered to the Commission A person who fails to surrender the revoked certification commits an offense and shall, on conviction, be liable to a fine not exceeding MYR200,000 or to imprisonment for a term not exceeding two (2) years or to both.
+S.29 Non-compliance with code of practice A data user who fails to comply with any provision of the code of practice that is applicable to the data user commits an offense and shall, on conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one